Background

 That's a very complex, very common psychological complex and it is at the heart of mental health disorders such as covert narcissism.

 One very famous, possibly the most famous complex is the Oedipus complex.
-The Oedipus or Oedipal complex refers to feelings of romantic love towards opposite sex parent.

-Now usually the son's romantic love towards his mother and rivalry, hate towards his father.
-The complement of the Oedipus complex is the electro complex where the daughter has coharborism, romantic love, erotic and sexual attraction towards her father and rivalry, hate towards her mother.
+The complement of the Oedipus complex is the electra complex where the daughter has cohabism, romantic love, erotic and sexual attraction towards her father and rivalry, hate towards her mother.

 So the Oedipus complex involves definitely a pronounced component of sexual attraction and jealousy to go with it and the jealousy is very virulent, very destructive.

-So the daughter's psychosexual competition with with the mother, the electro complex and the son's psychosexual competition with the father, the Oedipus complex.
+So the daughter's psychosexual competition with the mother, the electra complex and the son's psychosexual competition with the father, the Oedipus complex.
 All these have to do according to early conceptions of the Oedipus and electro complexes with a fear of being castrated, penis envy and all kinds of things.

-You can ignore all these baggage, nonsensical baggage.
 It stands to reason that when there's a male and a female regardless of ages there would be some attraction, erotic, sexual or other.

 Society has put in place deep inside our minds taboos and inhibitions to prevent situations of actual sexual encounters or sex between mothers and sons, daughters and fathers in order to maintain the fragile family unit to make sure that the family functions without innate internal tensions which are irreconcilable.

 And this leads me to the parental complex, mother complex or father complex.
 It's commonly referred to as daddy issues or mommy issues.
+I've dedicated at least two videos to this topic but the clinical term is a parental complex.

+It's a dysfunctional relationship between parent and child.
+The person grows up trying to fix the broken relationship with the specific parent through via other relationships.
 It's like always trying to find a substitute mother or a substitute father and then fix the initial unfixable relationship via the new relationship.

 A negative father or mother complex is formed due to a father or mother who physically or emotionally were dead metaphorically speaking, absent, self-absorbed, detached, disengaged and this caused the child to withdraw because it hurts when the parent is dead or absent.

-And so lack of interest in difference towards the child abuse of the child traumatizing the child instrumentalizing the child, purifying the child all these can lead to parental complex.
+And so lack of interest in difference towards the child, abuse of the child, traumatizing the child, instrumentalizing the child, purifying the child, all these can lead to parental complex.

-And finally the Romulus and Remus complexes.
-The name is derived from the brothers who founded Rome.
-Remus was jealous of his brother Romulus and eventually killed him and this sibling rivalry is common though luckily his seldom ends in murder.
+Remus was jealous of his brother Romulus and eventually killed him and this sibling rivalry is common though luckily it seldom ends in murder.

 Here's a list of complexes now go do your homework and identify the complex that's most typical of you.
 It's very rare to find someone without any complex whatsoever and maybe we are one of the lucky and rare ones.